-Freed offers two types of templates to help clinicians customize their documentation workflow: Structured Templates and Learned Templates.
+Freed offers two types of templates to help clinicians customize their documentation workflow: Learned Templates and Structured Templates.
 Both options support efficient, flexible note creation, but they serve different purposes and offer distinct methods of customization.

 Structured Templates